m8tec/Lmgtfy2/README.md

 # LMGTFY2

-A restored version of LMGTFY.app
+A restored version of the original LMGTFY.app (offline)

 Features:
 - Simulate custom search queries in an animated sequence